jjziets/vasttools/README.md

 Mining does not stress your system the same as python work loads so this is a good test to run as well. https://github.com/jjziets/pytorch-benchmark-volta

+a full suit of stress testest can be found docker image jjziets/vastai-benchmarks:latest docker run --shm-size 1G --rm -it --gpus all jjziets/vastai-benchmarks:latest /bin/bash
+> ./benchmark.sh

 ## Auto update the price for host listing based on mining porfits.

 based on RTX 3090 120Mhs for eth. it sets the price of my 2 host.